-The per capita income in Seaside Heights in 2010 was $17,793, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
-This equates to an annual income of $71,172 for a family of four.
+The per capita income in Seaside Heights in 2010 was $26,404, which is low income relative to New Jersey, and upper middle income relative to the rest of the US.
+This equates to an annual income of $105,616 for a family of four.
 However, Seaside Heights contains both very wealthy and poor people as well.

 Seaside Heights is an extremely ethnically-diverse borough.
 The people who call Seaside Heights home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Seaside Heights residents report their race to be White, followed by Asian.
+The greatest number of Seaside Heights residents report their race to be White, followed by Native Hawaiian.
 Seaside Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.12% of the borough’s residents.
-Important ancestries of people in Seaside Heights include Irish, English, Scottish, and Greek.
+People of Hispanic or Latino origin account for 33.91% of the borough’s residents.
+Important ancestries of people in Seaside Heights include Irish, Scottish, German, and English.

 The most common language spoken in Seaside Heights is English.
 Other important languages spoken here include Spanish and Italian.